Azure/azure-devops-cli-extension/README.md

 Use the VSTS CLI to work with and manage build, code repositories, projects, work items, and more in your VSTS account or on-premises Team Foundation Server collection.

+Here are just a few of the comamnds:

+* vsts build queue
+* vsts code pr create
+* vsts code pr list
+* vsts code pr complete
+* vsts code pr reviewers add
+* vsts code pr work-items list
+* vsts project create
+* vsts work item create
+* vsts work item update

-See the list of [available commands](https://aka.ms/vsts-cli-commands).
+See the full list of [available commands](https://aka.ms/vsts-cli-commands).

 ### Login (setup credentials)